 When students enroll in MIAT’s Aviation Maintenance Technology program, they can be assured that they’ll receive high-quality, hands-on training that focuses on providing skills applicable to the real world.
-Because so much of the material taught in school is technically related, it’s important to keep aviation maintenance safety in mind when working with powerful (and dangerous) aircrafts.
+Because so much of the material taught in school is technically related, it’s important to keep aviation maintenance safety in mind when working with powerful (and dangerous) aircraft.

 Here are some easy-to-remember safety tips for both aviation maintenance students and seasoned pros:

 Clear and consistent communication is an important safety tip in basically any situation, but it holds especially true in aviation maintenance.

 Lines of vision from a tall aircraft to the ground can be completely cut off, so it’s imperative that maintenance technicians are talking with air field controllers and operators anytime they approach an aircraft.
 Simple back-and-forth communication can be enough to prevent accidents such as getting run over by a tire or colliding with a wing.